 5. You’ve got more time

-Being single allows you more free time to discover new hobbies and to grow as an individual.
+Being single allows you more free time to discover new hobbies and grow as an individual.
 You have the time to take that course, with no distractions, and meet like-minded individuals who share your passion.
-But you can also binge watch that series your ex had no interest in when you were together!
+But you can also binge-watch that series your ex had no interest in when you were together!
 Happy days!